tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 (same block execution mode).
 In all cases, a structure of type [`ValidatorUpdate`](./abci%2B%2B_methods_002_draft.md#validatorupdate) is returned.

-The `InitChain` method can return a list of validators.
+The `InitChain` method, used to initialize the Application, can return a list of validators.
 If the list is empty, Tendermint will use the validators loaded from the genesis file.
 If the list returned by `InitChain` is not empty, Tendermint will use its contents as the validator set.
 This way the application can set the initial validator set for the blockchain.

-Note that the maximum total power of the validator set is bounded by `MaxTotalVotingPower = MaxInt64 / 8`.
-Applications are responsible for ensuring they do not make changes to the validator set that cause it to exceed this limit.

 Applications must ensure that a single set of validator updates does not contain duplicates, i.e. a given public key can only appear once within a given update.
 If an update includes duplicates, the block execution will fail irrecoverably.

-Structure `ValidatorUpdate` contains a public key to reference the validator:
+Structure `ValidatorUpdate` contains a public key, which is used to identify the validator:
 The public key currently supports three types:

 * `ed25519`
 * `secp256k1`
 * `sr25519`

-Structure `ValidatorUpdate` also contains an `ìnt64` with the validator's new power.
+Structure `ValidatorUpdate` also contains an `ìnt64` field denoting the validator's new power.
+Applications must ensure that
-It must abide by the
+`ValidatorUpdate` structures abide by the following rules:
-following rules:

 * power must be non-negative
-* if power is 0, the validator must already exist, and will be removed from the validator set
+* if power is set to 0, the validator must be in the validator set; it will be removed from the set
 * if power is greater than 0:
-    * if the validator does not already exist, it will be added to the validator set with the given power
+    * if the validator is not in the validator set, it will be added to the set with the given power
-    * if the validator does already exist, its power will be adjusted to the given power
+    * if the validator is in the validator set, its power will be adjusted to the given power
-* the total power of the new validator set must not exceed `MaxTotalVotingPower`
+* the total power of the new validator set must not exceed `MaxTotalVotingPower`, where `MaxTotalVotingPower = MaxInt64 / 8`

-Note the updates returned in block `H` will only take effect at block `H+2`.
+Note the updates returned after processing the block at height `H` will only take effect at block `H+2` (see Section [Methods](./abci%2B%2B_methods_002_draft.md)).

 ### Consensus Parameters

+`ConsensusParams` are global parameters that apply to all validators in a blockchain.
-`ConsensusParams` enforce certain limits in the blockchain, like the maximum size of blocks, amount of gas used in a block, and the maximum acceptable age of evidence.
+They enforce certain limits in the blockchain, like the maximum size of blocks, amount of gas used in a block, and the maximum acceptable age of evidence.
 They can be set in [`InitChain`](./abci%2B%2B_methods_002_draft.md#initchain), and updated in